Brand development that increases sales velocity, guaranteed.

 • You are afraid retailers will only continue supporting your line if you give them more to sell.

-• Your competitor is choosing to extend its products and enter new retail categories.
+• Your competitor is expanding its product line and entering new retail categories.

 Benefits of a Line Extension

 On one side of the coin, line extensions are less complicated.
-Less thought and research need to go into new product branding.
+Less thought and research are needed for new product branding.
 Retailers may like the idea of a line extension when they can easily position your new SKU for a quick upsell.
 A successful line extension strategy helps a brand protect itself against competition within its category and consumer demographic.

 Product Line Extension Example (done right)